 Along with your gold-star water intake, be sure to get some electrolytes in.

 When you sweat, you lose salt.
 Salt is key to your body functioning as it should.
-If you’re sweating it out, be drinking it back in.
+If you’re sweating it out, you should also be drinking it back in.

 Unsweetened coconut water can be a good option (better than sports drinks, which are usually a sugar fest in a sporty-looking bottle).